SVENGroup/openapi-to-pdf/README.md

 Create PDF API reference documentation from OpenAPI 3.0.x specification files.

+This tool works by first generating markdown content which is then converted into PDF.

-This tool was created since we needed a NodeJS tool and the well loved [swagger2markup](https://github.com/Swagger2Markup/swagger2markup?tab=readme-ov-file) is written in Java and doesn't support OpenAPI v3 which we use internally at [The SVEN Group](https://svengroup.com).
+We created since we needed a NodeJS tool and the well loved [swagger2markup](https://github.com/Swagger2Markup/swagger2markup?tab=readme-ov-file) is written in Java and doesn't support OpenAPI v3 which we use internally at [The SVEN Group](https://svengroup.com).

 ## Sample PDF Output